Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 **Minor Bugs**

+* Gyvji kills things multiple times over.
+* Lashol has some weird thing going on with its bonus damage.
 * Aube has no texture.
 * Description of invisible walls is based on abazon.
 * Falling in the Serene Spire can be ignored with mouse movement.